pierreabreup/docker-compose-for-elixir-and-phoenix/README.md

 # What is it?

-This project is a elixir and phoenix docker environment.
-The following tools aready installed (last release version): nodejs, mix, hex, phx_new
+This project is an elixir and phoenix docker environment.
+The following tools are installed:
+* nodejs
+* mix
+* hex
+* phx_new

-# Why use it?
+# Why should you use it?

-First of all, it is helpful to run phoenix and installs dependencies avoiding conflicts with other react projects.
-The second reason, it is to make your local machine clean
+First of all, it is helpful to run phoenix and installs dependencies avoiding conflicts with other phoenix projects.
+The second reason, it makes your local machine clean

 # How to use?

-After you clone this project, follow the steps:
+After you clone the project, follow the steps:
 - open a terminal session in your terminal tool (Iterm, Terminal, Putty)
 - go to folder where you've clone the project (Ex.: ```cd docker-compose-for-elixir-and-phoenix```)
 - type the command: ```make run```